junxit/us-congress-bills-113/metadata.md

 - 2014-02-25 — Placed on the Union Calendar, Calendar No. 266.
 - 2014-02-25 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 113-358.
 - 2014-02-25 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 113-358.
+- 2014-02-26 — Considered under suspension of the rules. (consideration: CR H1947-1950)
+- 2014-02-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3308.
+- 2014-02-26 — Mr. Farenthold moved to suspend the rules and pass the bill, as amended. (consideration: CR H1947)
+- 2014-02-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1947-1948)
+- 2014-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1947-1948)